Frequently Asked Questions:

 September to October

 Warm.
-Day time around 25 -30 degree & night around 20-25 degree Celsius
+Daytime is around 25 -30 degrees & night is around 20-25 degrees Celsius

 November to December